PoldeDalmau/Argon_MD/journal.md

 ## Week 4
 Please refer to the Week4 velocities and rescaling.ipynb (https://gitlab.kwant-project.org/computational_physics/projects/Project-1_albertogori_compphys_bot_matteodeluca_pdedalmauhugue/-/blob/master/Week4%20velocities%20and%20rescaling.ipynb#L361) to see a successful implementation of the rescaling.
 The fcc lattice and appropriate velocity initializations are still in progress.

+Edit: this week we were not able to work on the code properly due to other obligations.
 (due 7 March 2021, 23:59)

 ## Week 5
-Pol: implemented the fcc_latice function
+Pol: implemented the fcc_latice function.
-Alberto and Matteo: worked on the boltmzann distribution of velocities and rescaling.
+Alberto and Matteo: worked on the Maxwell-Boltmzann distribution of velocities and rescaling.
-Matteo: implemented error function
+Matteo: implemented error function.
-Alberto: implemented pressure function
+Alberto: implemented pressure function and restructured the code.
-The code works, but the results are not always reasonable.
+The code works, is now structured in a better way and each function has its description, but the results are not always reasonable.
-We successfully implemented the Maxwell-Boltzmann distribution of velocities and plotted it (Figure 4 in figures folder).
+We successfully implemented the Maxwell-Boltzmann distribution of velocities [Skeleton lines 15-16](https://gitlab.kwant-project.org/computational_physics/projects/Project-1_albertogori_compphys_bot_matteodeluca_pdedalmauhugue/-/blob/master/skeleton.py#L15-16) and plotted it [Skeleton lines 24-27](https://gitlab.kwant-project.org/computational_physics/projects/Project-1_albertogori_compphys_bot_matteodeluca_pdedalmauhugue/-/blob/master/skeleton.py#L24-27) (Figure 4 in figures folder).
 The fcc lattice function works and we successfully plotted it in 3-D (Figure 5 in figures folder).
+[Skeleton lines 29-123](https://gitlab.kwant-project.org/computational_physics/projects/Project-1_albertogori_compphys_bot_matteodeluca_pdedalmauhugue/-/blob/master/skeleton.py#L29-123)
 The pressure function works, but the resulting pressures are sometimes huge.
+[Skeleton lines 262-273](https://gitlab.kwant-project.org/computational_physics/projects/Project-1_albertogori_compphys_bot_matteodeluca_pdedalmauhugue/-/blob/master/skeleton.py#L262-273) gives the value that will be averaged, while in the simulate function [Skeleton lines 342-345](https://gitlab.kwant-project.org/computational_physics/projects/Project-1_albertogori_compphys_bot_matteodeluca_pdedalmauhugue/-/blob/master/skeleton.py#L342-345) we compute the pressure averaging.

 The energies plot for 16 particles at 10K with 10000 timesteps of 0.001 is shown in figure 7.
 It is probably our best result so far.
 Figure 8 also shows the error and the energies for 100K while the other parametrs are the same as in figure 7.
 The pressure was 4.97 in dimensionless units.

+To valide our simulation, we will compute the pressure and compare it to literature values.
+Also, simulating the code with certain initial values for the temparature could give us information on eventual changes of state.

 With the actual performance of our code we can run simulations with number of timesteps of the order of $10^4$ and a variable number of particles.
 The number of particles is the major factor in computing time.
 With a number of particles between 10 and 20 (and 10000 timesteps) it takes a few minutes for the entire simulation to run.